 Environmental Science faculty:

-science, and more.
-All work with Wells' own Professor of Environmental Science Niamh O'Leary, who continually demonstrates her extensive knowledge and deep understanding of the
+the earth system.
+All work with Wells' own Professor of Environmental Science Niamh O'Leary and Associate Professor of Biology Jackie Schnurr, who continually demonstrate their extensive knowledge and deep understanding of

-issues we face, potential solutions, and the process for bringing these answers to
+the issues we face, potential solutions, and the process for bringing these answers

 Internships and Study Abroad

 Environmental Science majors experience a wealth of hands-on learning in surroundings areas, including Cayuga Lake.
 Many also choose internships with direct environmental contact or discover government and private sector positions involving policy, values, and scientific research.
 Wells alumnae who are established leaders in their fields often provide internship opportunities for current students.
 The following is a sample of internships recently held by environmental science students at Wells: